Classroom Support Services

 GCU Live Lessons are an innovative opportunity for students and teachers to participate in a 45-minute interactive activity specific to an area of interest.
 Lessons can be hosted in a face-to-face classroom or, for select lessons, a virtual classroom setting.
 GCU Live Lessons feature GCU curriculum designed by the university’s college experts and faculty.
 Students will have the opportunity to develop hands-on skills or explore advanced concepts through the web-hosted presentation.

 These lessons are intended for students at or above 11th grade in high school.
-Due to popularity of these lessons and individual needs of schools nationwide, teachers are kindly asked to keep their reservations to a reasonable number per semester.
+Due to the popularity of these lessons and the individual needs of schools nationwide, teachers are kindly asked to keep their reservations to a reasonable number per semester.

 Streaming is supported on Google Meet, Microsoft Teams and Zoom video conferencing.